Australia is open to international travelers

 LHR

 .
 These ultra long-haul flights are operated by Qantas.
-London to Melbourne is among the longest commercial flights in the world - scheduled flight time is 23 hours and 45 minutes. - Airlines that frequently fly from the UK, Germany, France, and other European countries to Melbourne include Air China, British Airways, China Southern Airlines, Emirates, Finnair, Lufthansa, Malaysia Airlines, Qatar Airways, Singapore Airlines, SWISS, Qantas, Thai Airways, United Airlines, and Vietnam Airlines.
+London to Melbourne is among the longest commercial flights in the world - scheduled flight time is 23 hours and 45 minutes. - Airlines that frequently fly from the UK, Germany, France, and other European countries to Melbourne include British Airways, Emirates, Etihad Airways, Finnair, Lufthansa, Malaysia Airlines, Qatar Airways, Singapore Airlines, SWISS, Qantas, Thai Airways, and United Airlines.

 - Consider departure airports in neighboring countries to increase your chance of spotting the best deal.
 Especially look for large airports that serve as hubs for multiple airlines.
 For example, if you live in Western Europe, check air tickets to Melbourne from Amsterdam, Frankfurt, London, Madrid, Paris, and Rome.
-Use European low-cost airlines such as RyanAir, EasyJet, and Eurowings to fly to the hub, then save hundreds of euros by taking a cheaper long-haul flight to your final destination.
+Leverage frequent promotions from European budget carriers like RyanAir, EasyJet, and Eurowings to reach a major hub; from there, take a cheaper long-haul flight to your final destination, potentially saving hundreds of euros.

 and ManchesterMAN